code-with-amitk/Code-examples/ds_questions/sorting/Merge Sort (Divide & Conquer).md

-**:heart: In computer science, the mental representation for a problem is often closely related to its solution.**
+**:heartbeat: In computer science, the mental representation for a problem is often closely related to its solution.:heartbeat:**

 ## Merge Sort //Not inplace
 ### Complexity